-COVID-19 pandemic

-This report includes data from before the COVID-19 pandemic.
+COVID-19 pandemic This report includes data from before the COVID-19 pandemic.
 For data and information that relates to COVID-19, please see our COVID-19 resources <www.aihw.gov.au/covid-19>.
 The Aboriginal and Torres Strait Islander Health Performance Framework (HPF) was developed to monitor progress towards health equity for Indigenous Australians.
 The HPF brings together information about health outcomes, broader determinants of health like housing and education, health protective and risk factors, and access to health services.

-This report presents key findings from the HPF for Indigenous Australians in Tasmania.
-This is the first time that a standalone jurisdictional report for Tasmania has been commissioned by the Australian Government Department of Health.

-Indigenous Australians in Tasmania-key findings

-In 2018-19, 4 in 10 Indigenous Australians aged 15 and over in Tasmania rated their own health as very good or excellent.

-The employment rate of Indigenous 15-64-year-olds in Tasmania remained similar at 54% between 2014-15 and 2018-19.

-In Tasmania, the proportion of Indigenous Australians aged 15 and over who were smokers was 39% in 2018-19, not significantly different from 2008 (45%).

-The rate of health checks for Indigenous Australians in Tasmania increased from 8.8 per 1,000 population in 2009-10 to 132 per 1,000 in 2018-19.

-Indigenous Australians in Tasmania

-In 2016, according to official population estimates (ABS 2018):
+This report presents key findings from the HPF for indigenous Australians in the Australian Capital Territory.
+Indigenous Australians in the Australian Capital Territory-key findings In 2018-19, 4 in 10 Indigenous Australians aged 15 and over in the Australian Capital Territory rated their own health as very good or excellent.
+In the Australian Capital Territory, the proportion of Indigenous Australians aged 15 and over who were smokers decreased from 36% in 2008 to 25% in 2018-19.
+The employment rate of Indigenous 15-64-year-olds in the Australian Capital Territory was 61% in 2018-19, not significantly different from 2014-15.
+The rate of health checks Indigenous Australians in the Australian Capital Territory increased from 32 per 1,000 population in 2009-10 to 215 per 1,000 in 2018-19.
+Indigenous Australians in the Australian Capital Territory In 2016, according to official population estimates (ABS 2018):

-- There were around 28,500 Indigenous Australians in Tasmania, 6% of the state's total population - About 4% of Indigenous Australians lived in Tasmania - Over 1 in 2 Indigenous Australians in Tasmania (56%) lived in Inner regional areas - 1 in 3 Indigenous Australians in Tasmania were aged under 15.
+- There were about 7,500 Indigenous Australians in the Australian Capital Territory, about 1.9% of the territory's total population - 3 in 10 Indigenous Australians in the Australian Capital Territory were aged under 15.

-The Aboriginal and Torres Strait Islander HPF

-The HPF is made up of 68 measures across three tiers: tier 1-health status and outcomes; tier 2-determinants of health; and tier 3-health system performance.
+The Aboriginal and Torres Strait Islander HPF The HPF is made up of 68 measures across three tiers: tier 1-health status and outcomes; tier 2-determinants of health; and tier 3-health system performance.
 Each measure represents a health-related concept that is explored in detail, using various indicators drawn from relevant data sources and research.
 This year, for the first time, the detailed findings and data are presented together on a dedicated website, indigenoushpf.gov.au.
-The website includes:

-- · comprehensive national, and state and territory reporting - supplementary data tables - · interactive data visualisations with more information for states and territories - the measures, with updated sections on research and evaluations.
+The website includes: - · comprehensive national, and state and territory reporting - supplementary data tables - · interactive data visualisations with more information for states and territories - the measures, with updated sections on research and evaluations.